It is something completely natural and yet unfortunately still a taboo topic: menstruation.

 Young women no longer know this ‘grandmother method’.
 They only know of the disposable products that often end up in the toilet.
 So, the idea of a reusable insert is actually an “old one”, and it is definitely new to many people today and therefore requires explanation.

 In fact, some women are considering whether to buy a second washing machine for their reusables or are worried that their husbands will notice it.

 So even if it is only a panty liner, there is still a huge need for information!

-Providing education and knowledge is also always an issue in my visits at schools and in sex education workshops.
-It’s all about love, relationships, the first sex, education, the youth protection law, sex grooming, sex torture, the best contraception and if there is a best prevention at all.
-The question of whether you are still a virgin, if you use tampons or a menstrual cup or condom training and the different ways to deal with your own period are always the topic.
+Providing education and knowledge is also always an issue in my visits to schools and in sex education workshops.
+It’s all about love, relationships, sex, education, the youth protection law, grooming, sexual abuse, the best methods of contraception, and if there is a best method of pregnancy prevention at all.
+The question of whether you are still a virgin, if you use tampons or a menstrual cups or how to properly put on a condom, and the different ways to deal with your own period are always the topic.

 If you could start again, would you do something differently?

-If I could have looked in the future, I might have sought in advance a course or study in which, for example, I would have learned how to create business plans.
-I would have done much easier and not always had to ask someone.
+If I could have looked into the future, I might have sought in advance, a course or study in which, for example, I would have learned how to create business plans.
+I would have done my work much easier and not always had to ask someone.

-I would have invested a business education, because so I was always dependent on others.
+I would have invested in business education, because I was always dependent on others.